-I had the interesting experience of recruiting three software developers for my blockchain startup tender.buzz.
-I received about 150 applications for each position and realised that there is quite some competition out there.
-I want to share my conclusions that hopefully will help you stick out from the crowd and land your dream job.
+I had the exciting experience of recruiting three software developers for my blockchain startup tender.buzz.
+I received about 150 applications for each position and realized that there is quite some competition out there.
+I want to share my conclusions to help you stick out from the crowd and land your dream job.
 I will share some things that you don’t find in the usual how-to-apply articles.

 1. Understand the recruiter’s position